vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 The workflow keyword allows the definition of **sub-workflow** components that enclose the invocation of one or more processes and operators.
 Here we have created a sub-workflow for a hypothetical `hisat` aligner.

 ```
-workflow hisat{
+workflow hisat {
   hisat_index(arg1)
   hisat_alignment(arg1, arg2)
 }
 ```

 These sub-workflows allow us to use this workflow from within another workflow.
 The workflow that does not cary any name is considered to be the main workflow and will be executed implicitly.
-This is thus the entry point of the workflow, however alternatively we can overwrite it by using the `-entry` parameter.
+This is thus the entry point of the pipeline, however alternatively we can overwrite it by using the `-entry` parameter.
 The following code snippet defines two sub-workflows and one main workflow.
 If we would only be interested in the star alignment workflow, then we would use `nextflow run pipeline.nf -entry star`.

 ```
-workflow star{
+workflow star {
   take:
   arg1
   arg2